clausnz/docker-ubuntu_apache_php7/README.md

 * Optional: Move any sql-files to `mysql_dumpdir` to run against database on startup
 * Run command `docker-compose up -d`
 * Open browser at `http://localhost:8000` (Apache) and `http://localhost:8080` (Adminer)
+* Make sure to accept the certificate warning when opening `https://localhost:4430` (Apache SSL)

 ```
 version: "3"